Amsterdam Publishers: History

 At the 35th annual conference of the World Federation of Jewish Holocaust Survivors and Descendants, held in Paris from September 12 to 15, 2025, Liesbeth Heenk gave a talk and moderated a session on how to write and publish the survival stories of parents and grandparents.

+At the International Conference in March 2026: Holocaust research: past, present and future at Western Galilee College in Acco (Israel) she was scheduled to give a lecture about the transformative power of personal testimony.
+At Beth Juliana in Herzliya this paper would also have been given.
+Both events have been postponed.

 Amsterdam Publishers set up a private online space where authors can communicate and can support each other.
 Almost 100 of its authors are active in this online group.

 Liesbeth Heenk on her motivation to publish stories of the Holocaust:

 My motivation is connected to a sense of injustice.
 It most likely started with my mother telling me and my siblings at the dinner table how she, as a young girl, used to carry pamphlets in her bike for the Dutch resistance.
 One doesn’t realize the significance of these things until much later.
 On a deeper level, I feel a strong need to do something meaningful, to change the world as much as an individual is capable of changing the world.

 Amsterdam Publishers has been named "2024 Publisher of the Year" by the Outstanding Creator Award.
 In 2025 the publishing house has released its 100th Holocaust book.